Travis County, Texas: Civil War and Reconstruction

-Turn of the 20th Century and Beyond
+20th century

 The United States Geological Survey (USGS) was established in 1879.
 In the early years of the USGS its survey work was hampered by lack of funds and as late as the 1920s nearly 60% of the US was still unmapped.
 Travis County was fortunate to be one of the first areas mapped producing what is known as the "1902 Austin folio" (surveyed 1895-1896, published 1902).
 Although referred to as the "Austin quadrangle" it covers all of Travis County.
-In addition to the map produced, the USGS produced written reports including the "culture" of Travis County at the turn of the 20th Century.
+In addition to the map produced, the USGS produced written reports including the "culture" of Travis County at the turn of the 20th century.

 Quoting the USGS: "The Austin quadrangle has a comparatively dense population, but nine-tenths of its inhabitants are found on the Coastal Plain, east of the Balcones scarp, the Edwards Plateau country to the west being but sparsely populated.
 The densest rural population is found in the White Rock and Taylor prairies and the Colorado bottoms, nearly the entire areas of which are devoted to the cultivation of cotton, with some minor crops.
 The few people inhabiting the Edwards Plateau are engaged in raising cattle and cutting cedar timber from the hills to supply the city of Austin with fuel.
 Occasionally farmers cultivate small areas of alluvial soil in the valleys of this district."

 Towns cited: "Austin, the capital of the State, occupies both banks of the Colorado near the center of the quadrangle.
 It is a city of 30,000 inhabitants and contains many handsome public buildings, including the capitol and university.
 Manor, about 12 miles northeast of Austin, is a prosperous rural village of about 5000 inhabitants.
 McNeil, Manchaca, and Buda are small towns along the line of the International and Great Northern Railroad.
 The other towns on the map, such as Oak Hill, Watters, Pflugerville, Sprinkle, Bluff Springs, New Sweden, and Fiskville, are small villages with one or more stores and a few houses."

 Railroads: International and Great Northern Railroad; Houston and Texas Central Railway; Austin and Northwestern Railroad branch of the Houston and Texas Central Railway.